Mavericks vs. Rockets Prediction & Picks - December 22

 - Houston covers the spread when it is an 8.5-point favorite or more 100% of the time.
 That's more often than Dallas covers as an underdog of 8.5 or more (never covered this season).

-- Houston's games have gone over the total 40% of the time this season (10 out of 25), less often than Dallas' games have (18 out of 27).
+- Houston and its opponents have gone over the total 40% of the time this season (10 out of 25).
+That's less often than Dallas and its opponents have (18 out of 27).

-- As a moneyline favorite this season, the Rockets are 6-1, a better record than the Mavericks have posted (2-7) as moneyline underdogs.
+- As a moneyline underdog this year, the Mavericks are 2-7, while the Rockets are 6-1 as moneyline favorites.

 Put your picks to the test and bet on the Mavericks with BetMGM Sportsbook.